The moment main exits, everything dies

 for i := 1; i <= 3; i++ {

-wg.Add(1) // Increment counter before starting
+wg.Add(1) // Increment counter before spawning to prevent the main goroutine from exiting early

 go worker(i, &wg)